Zapper-fi/protocol/src/pages/agents.md

   network: Network!
   socialLinks: [SocialLink!]!

+  """
-  """Image of the collection as an horizontal rectangle"""
+  Image of the collection as an horizontal rectangle
+  """
   bannerImageUrl: String @deprecated(reason: "Use `medias.banner`")

+  """
-  """Image of the collection as a vertical rectangle"""
+  Image of the collection as a vertical rectangle
+  """
   cardImageUrl: String @deprecated(reason: "Use `medias.card`")
   supply: BigDecimal!
   totalSupply: BigDecimal!